-The below Frequently Asked Questions (FAQs) have been compiled with the May 24, 2016 Primary Election in mind.
+The below Frequently Asked Questions (FAQs) have been compiled with the November 8, 2016 General Election in mind.
 We hope that you will take a moment to review these pages, as you may find the answers to your questions.
 We encourage you to explore our website for more detailed information on elections and voting in Texas.
 We hope you find this useful, and we appreciate this opportunity to serve you.
 Note: We have grouped questions and answers in categories and provided links to additional information when needed.

 Provisional voting is designed to allow a voter whose name does not appear on the list of registered voters due to an administrative error to vote.
 The provisional voting process involves an affidavit that (1) the voter must complete stating the reasons he or she is qualified to vote; and (2) is used if the voter’s registration cannot be verified by the polling place election officials OR does not present one of the acceptable forms of photo ID.

 As noted, provisional voting may be used to allow voters who do not have a permanent exemption or photo identification with them at the polling place to vote.
 This process requires the voter to visit the voter registrar’s office within six (6) calendar days of the date of the election to either present one of the above forms of photo ID OR submit one of the temporary affidavits (e.g., religious objection or natural disaster) in the presence of the county voter registrar while attesting to the fact that he or she does not have any of the required photo IDs.